Clases de Ingles Bogota PBX: 704 2946

 (to) go back to the drawing board - to start a task over because the last try failed; to start again from the beginning

-Example 2: The president didn't agree with our new ideas for the company, so we had togo back to the drawing board.
+Example 2: The president didn't agree with our new ideas for the company, so we had to

 happy camper [slang] - a happy person; a satisfied participant